Unfortunately, there is no permanent treatment for fibrofolliculomas, and the current treatments only remove the lesions temporarily.

 Brief details about each technique can be found on the following pages, but you should also ask your doctor for more information when considering treatment.

-As BHD skin lesions are benign and not life-threatening, removing them is a cosmetic procedure and therefore might not be covered by medical insurance, depending on your insurance plan.
+BHD skin lesions are benign and not life-threatening and therefore removing them is often considered a cosmetic procedure and might not be covered by medical insurance.
+However, they can affect your mental health and it is very important to discuss this with your doctor.

-More detailed information about treatment is split into two sections:
+More detailed information about treatment options is available here.

 Have you had any treatment for your skin tags and want to offer advice, or would you like to know more?
-Why not visit our Forum or the BHD Syndrome Facebook Group?
+Why not visit the BHD Syndrome Facebook Group?

 Publication date: December 2014